SEOULSPACE

 Like Bukchon, Ihwa is still a residential area, so remember to respect the residents while visiting their neighborhood.
 It’s also encouraged to purchase at stores and cafes in the neighborhood to help support the residents.

-Explore Bukchon Hanok Village
+Explore Bukchon Hanok Village for free

 bukchon hanok village